-Edward Blum is also the director of the Project on Fair Representation.
+Edward Blum is a visiting fellow at the American Enterprise Institute.
+He is also the director of the Project on Fair Representation.
 He studies civil rights policy issues such as voting rights, affirmative action, and multiculturalism.
 Prior to joining AEI, he facilitated the legal challenge to dozens of racially gerrymandered voting districts and race-based school admissions and public contracting programs throughout the nation.
-He is the author of The Unintended Consequences of Section 5 of the Voting Rights Act (AEI Press, 2007).
+He is the author of “The Unintended Consequences of Section 5 of the Voting Rights Act” (AEI Press, 2007).
 The book describes how in recent years the Voting Rights Act has caused minority voters to become pawns in partisan redistricting battles, diminished competitive elections, driven the creation of bug-splat-like voting districts, and contributed to the ideological polarization of voting districts.

 Without census data that includes citizenship status, it is probably not possible for states and smaller jurisdictions to draw election districts that equalize eligible voters.

 A university is more than the sum of its ethnic parts.
 It is comprised of individuals — some black, white, Asian and Hispanic — who should be admitted or rejected without their race or ethnic heritage making any difference.
 Let’s hope the Justice Department agrees.